Steam (service): Reception and impact

-Steam's success has led to some criticism because it supported DRM and for being an effective monopoly.
+Steam's success has led to some criticism for supporting DRM and for being an effective monopoly.
 In 2012, Free Software Foundation founder Richard Stallman called DRM using Steam on Linux "unethical", but still better than Windows.

 Steam's customer service has been highly criticized, with users citing poor response times or lack of response.
 In March 2015, Valve was given a failing "F" grade from the Better Business Bureau due to a large number of complaints about Valve's handling of Steam, leading Valve's Erik Johnson to state that "we don't feel like our customer service support is where it needs to be right now".
 Johnson stated the company plans to better integrate customer support features into the Steam client and be more responsive.
 In May 2017, in addition to hiring more staff for customer service, Valve publicized pages that show the number and type of customer service requests it was handling over the last 90 days, with an average of 75,000 entered each day.
 Of those, requests for refunds were the largest segment, and which Valve could resolve within hours, followed by account security and recovery requests.
 Valve stated at this time that 98% of all service requests were processed within 24 hours of filing.